nephio-project/docs/install-guide/README.md

 - 8 cores
 - 32 GB memory
 - 200 GB disk size
-- default user with sudo passwordless permissions
+- Default user with sudo passwordless permissions

-**Configure a route for Kubernetes**
+**Configure a Route for Kubernetes**

 In some installations, the IP range used by Kubernetes in the sandbox can clash with the IP address used by your VPN.
 In such cases, the VM will become unreachable during the